 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Harm can include ill treatment that is not physical, as well as the impact of witnessing the ill treatment of others.
-This can be particularly relevant, for example, in relation to the impact of all forms of domestic abuse on children.
+This can be particularly relevant, for example, in relation to the impact of all forms of domestic abuse on children, including where they see, hear or experience its effects.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults or by another child or children.